samirmartins/pydaq/docs/index.md

-In this Section is presented how the user can send data from [NIDAQ](https://samirmartins.github.io/pydaq/send_data_nidaq/) or [Arduino](https://samirmartins.github.io/pydaq/send_data_arduino/), by mean of command line or a GUI (Graphical User Interface.)
+In this Section is presented how the user can send data from [NIDAQ](https://samirmartins.github.io/pydaq/send_data_nidaq/) or [Arduino](https://samirmartins.github.io/pydaq/send_data_arduino/), by mean of command line or a GUI (Graphical User Interface).

 ### Step response